 The recommendations below will provide suggestions based on your Voice-over.
 To navigate to your Voice-over Toolbar to make these edits, be sure to review the instructions under the Editing the AI Voice-over Script article.

-Pauses may be added to your script with the following syntax/code, added into your script.
+Pauses may be added to your script in two different ways:

 Please note:

-Longer pauses or too many consecutive pauses may cause issues with the AI's ability to create a high-quality audio file.
+Longer pauses or too many consecutive pauses may cause issues with the AI's ability to create a high-quality audio file

 Need a shorter pause?
 Shorter pauses or natural breathing time can be added with periods (.), commas (,), or ellipses (...).